 WASHINGTON, D.C. -- This week marked two remarkable anniversaries.
 One was horrific; the other, triumphant.
 The difference in how these two events were reported by the media is worthy of note.

 On March 11, the nation paused to eulogize the 3,038 people whose lives were snatched from them six months ago when 19 terrorists hijacked four commercial airliners and littered the fields of Pennsylvania, the halls of the Pentagon and the financial district of New York City with human carnage.
 It wouldn't be hyperbole to note that the anniversary was observed by every media outlet, broadcaster and publication in the country.
 It would have been a shame not to have done so.

 Just five days later, only a handful took note of another anniversary -- the bicentennial of an institution that has produced some of the best soldiers and greatest leaders our nation has ever known: the United States Military Academy at West Point.
 On March 16, 1802, President Thomas Jefferson signed into law a bill authorizing the "establishment of a military academy to be located at West Point in the State of New York."
-Saturday's 200th commemoration of this event went almost unnoticed by the so-called mainstream media -- and that is
+Saturday's 200th commemoration of this event went almost unnoticed by the so-called mainstream media -- and that is a shame.

 For many of my colleagues in the Fourth Estate, the service academies are little more than large, lucrative, stationary targets.
 One can almost be assured of a front-page, above-the-fold placement -- or a prime-time broadcast slot -- for a piece critical of any or all of the academies.
 And of course, in Congress there are always the critics who argue that the academies are too costly in time and treasure -- that the nation can no longer afford such places to train their military officers.